lhaake/unit4-proj-frontend/project_worksheet.md

 			- Url (if video) - string
 			- isFavorite - boolean
 			- user_id - integer (foreign key of user)
-		- One to many relationship --> USER can have many workouts
 	- Edit Controllers
 	- Testing in Postman
 	- Deployment